The Argentine Gas and Oil Market

-The Law conferred a legal status to the concept of ‘Hydrocarbon Unconventional Exploitation Concession’ created by Executive Order No. 929/13.
+The Law conferred legal status to the concept of ‘Hydrocarbon Unconventional Exploitation Concession’ created by Executive Order No. 929/13.
 The term hydrocarbon unconventional exploitation is defined as the extraction of liquid and/or gaseous hydrocarbons by unconventional stimulation techniques applied in reservoirs situated in geological formations of schist rock or slate (shale gas or shale oil), tight sandstone (tight sands, tight gas, tight oil), coal bed methane and/or deposits characterized, in general, by the presence of low permeability rocks.

-Terms for Exploitation Concessions and Permits
+Terms for exploitation concessions and permits

-- Conventional exploration: the basic term is divided into two periods of up to three years each, plus an optional extension of up to five years.
+i.
+Conventional exploration: the basic term is divided into two periods of up to three years each, plus an optional extension of up to five years.
 In this way, the maximum extension for exploration permits is reduced from fourteen to eleven years;

-- Unconventional exploration: the basic term is divided into two periods of four years each, plus an optional extension of up to five years, that is, up to a maximum of 13 years; and
+ii.
+Unconventional exploration: the basic term is divided into two periods of four years each, plus an optional extension of up to five years, that is, up to a maximum of 13 years; and

 Exploitation concessions will be granted for the following terms, which will be computed as from the granting resolution’s date: